EnviroDIY/USGS_NGWOS/ReadMe.md

 - If they don't already exist, create a "boards" folder and a "variants" folder within the PlatformIO core directory.
 - Download the Stonefly boards file [here](https://raw.githubusercontent.com/EnviroDIY/Arduino_boards/refs/heads/master/EnviroDIYSAMDBoards/boards/envirodiy_stonefly_m4.json) and put it into your new boards subdirectory.
   - On windows, the new file should end up being `C:\Users\{yourUserName}\.platformio\boards\envirodiy_stonefly_m4.json`
-- Download all of the files in this [variants directory](https://github.com/EnviroDIY/Arduino_boards/tree/master/EnviroDIYSAMDBoards/variants/stonefly_m4) and put them in your new variants folder.
+- Download the stonefly_m4 folder in this [variants directory](https://github.com/EnviroDIY/Arduino_boards/tree/master/EnviroDIYSAMDBoards/variants) and all of the files from the folder and put that folder and all of its contents in your new variants folder.
   - You should end up with these files:
     - `C:\Users\{yourUserName}\.platformio\variants\stonefly_m4\pins_arduino.h`
     - `C:\Users\{yourUserName}\.platformio\variants\stonefly_m4\variant.h`